zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

 - Our existing inheritance of connection properties should also apply to the inheritance of the authOrder property.

 - We should be able to use our logic for where and how the **rejectUnauthorized** property is handled as a model for how we handle the **authOrder** property.

+  - One difference from **rejectUnauthorized** is that for **authOrder** we should accept its value from a zowe.config.json file, but not from a command line argument or environment variable.
+Because **authOrder** is an array, it will be difficult and error-prone for users to correctly specify **authOrder** on a command line or in an environment variable.

-For example, the user could specify their desired authOrder like this:
+As an example, the user could specify their desired authOrder like this:

 ```
 "properties": {